The Racer (Kings Island)

-The Racer is a wooden, racing roller coaster located at Kings Island amusement park in Mason, Ohio.
-It was designed by John C. Allen, well-known for his contributions to roller coasters during the mid-twentieth century, and debuted at the park's grand opening in 1972.
+The Racer is a wooden racing roller coaster located at Kings Island amusement park in Mason, Ohio.
+It was designed by John C. Allen, well known for his contributions to roller coasters during the mid-twentieth century, and debuted at the park's grand opening in 1972.
 It was thrust into the national spotlight after being featured in an episode of the popular TV sitcom The Brady Bunch in 1973 and is often recognized for playing a vital role in the roller coaster renaissance of the 1970s.
 The Racer inspired similar designs in other roller coasters, such as Racer 75 (formerly Rebel Yell) at Kings Dominion and the now-defunct Thunder Road at Carowinds.
 The Racer is also one of the few original Kings Island attractions still in operation today.

 History

 Following a very successful decade, the first major era of roller coasters in the United States would come to an end in the 1930s as the economy struggled during the Great Depression.
 Although new roller coasters were still being built, the demand wouldn't be the same for decades to come.
 By the 1960s, the industry was at an all-time low.
-Traditional amusement park rides, such as carousels, mill chutes, and even wooden roller coasters were losing popularity with newer generations.
-This led president of Philadelphia Toboggan Company and well-known coaster designer, John C. Allen, to decide in 1968 that it was time to retire.
-Allen was one of the last remaining designers with experience from the first golden age of roller coasters having studied under legendary designer Herbert Schmeck.
+Traditional amusement park rides, such as carousels, mill chutes, and even wooden roller coasters, were losing popularity with newer generations.
+This led the president of Philadelphia Toboggan Company and well-known coaster designer, John C. Allen, to decide in 1968 that it was time to retire.
+Allen was one of the last remaining designers with experience from the first golden age of roller coasters, having studied under legendary designer Herbert Schmeck.

 The Wachs' family owned and operated Cincinnati's Coney Island before selling to Taft Broadcasting in 1969, but they remained in control of park operations and made many decisions during the construction of Kings Island.
 Determined to recapture some of Coney Island's traditional themes at the new park, Gary Wachs and his father met Allen in 1970 at an IAAPA convention in Chicago.
 They convinced Allen to officially come out of retirement and design a roller coaster that would be as popular as Shooting Star at Coney Island, but also unique at the same time.